![]() Bachelor of Midwifery |

 February

-Please note that this part-time pathway will mean that you don’t qualify for Studylink funding in Year One (Studylink funding is for domestic students only during this programme).
-There is some limited flexibility in the first three years of this study path depending on your personal circumstances; our Student Advisor will contact the successful applicants who have requested part time study in the month before orientation.
-If you’re keen to find out more, please email our Student Advisor – Midwifery@op.ac.nz or phone 0800 786 762 and ask to speak with the School of Midwifery about studying part-time.
+Find out more information about this part-time option by contacting us at midwifery@op.ac.nz Please note that a part-time study pathway may mean that you don’t qualify for Studylink funding in Year One (Studylink funding is for domestic students only during this programme).
+There is some limited flexibility in the first two years of this study path depending on your personal circumstances; our Student Advisor will contact the successful applicants who have requested part time study in the month before orientation.
+If you’re keen to find out more, please email our Student Advisor – Midwifery@op.ac.nz or phone 0800 762 786 and ask to speak with the School of Midwifery about studying part-time.
 EntryEntry requirementsAcademic requirements

 English Language requirementsIf English is not your first language, you must complete an assessment of your English Language and pass the required standard.
+This is not applicable for applicants where any of the official languages of Aotearoa are their first language.
 You need either an:

 OR

-Scores for both IELTS and OET assessments must be achieved in one sitting.
 Evidence of successful completion must be provided at the time of application.
 If you believe that you should be exempt from this requirement, please contact the Midwifery Council by emailing info@midwiferycouncil.health.nz.
 Any exemptions are at the discretion of the Midwifery Council and applicants must provide written proof of exemption or IELTs results to be accepted to the Bachelor of Midwifery.
-Applicants with Te Reo as their first language should contact the Midwifery Council of New Zealand.
 Additional entry criteriaYou must also:

 Standard